rrwick/TraDIS-ONT/README.md

   --min_id MIN_ID       Minimum alignment identity for start/end seqs (default: 95)
-  --max_gap MAX_GAP     Maximum allowed unaligned bases at the start of a read (default: 5) --exclude_non_ta      Exclude all insertions at non-TA sites
+  --max_gap MAX_GAP     Maximum allowed unaligned bases at the start of a read (default: 5) --exclude_non_ta      Exclude all insertions at non-TA sites --exclude_sites_below EXCLUDE_SITES_BELOW
+                        Sites with fewer than this many insertions will be rounded down to 0 (default: 1, i.e. no exclusion)

 Help:
   -h, --help            Show this help message and exit